What Is An Induction Cooktop?

 We love to cook and am delighted with our new induction cooktop and thoroughly recommend induction cookers.

+Warning!
 The British Heart Foundation warn that Induction cooktops may not be suitable for people with a pacemaker fitted because of the powerful electromagnetic field and that they should not go closer than 60 cm